Communicating using monday.com

 The Captain’s Logs is a great board for teams who operate in the Tech sector.
 This board is where teams, usually developers within the company but also other teams, can share important changes or updates as they are released to customers and share any new initiatives.
 When bugs or other issues arise, this board makes it easier to connect the dots and understand why this might have happened.
 It also allows client facing teams to understand new features or changes to the software so they can provide the best support services for customers.

 Adding a group at the top of a project or task board and naming it “General”.
-Then, adding a pulse entitled “Talks” to this group allows you and your team to communicate generally about the project, client or whatever other subject the board is showing in the updates section, keeping general conversation separate from task-specific discussions.
+Then, adding an item entitled “Talks” to this group allows you and your team to communicate generally about the project, client or whatever other subject the board is showing in the updates section, keeping general conversation separate from task-specific discussions.

 Use a Vote Column when you want to decide something together as a team